 Immunizations are Safe and Effective

 Vaccines have protected children against serious childhood illnesses with remarkable effectiveness and safety for many decades.
-Unfortunately, many parents have been confused and worried by recent news reports claiming to warn about dangers inherent in routine childhood vaccinations.
+Unfortunately, many parents have been confused and worried by rumors claiming to warn about dangers inherent in routine childhood vaccinations.
 News reports in print and on television are frequently misleading or inaccurate.
 This handout describes the facts.

 Why give vaccines?

-Well-meaning people who suggest that vaccines are no longer necessary, or can be delayed, are unaware of the serious health problems that would certainly reoccur without routine immunizations.
+Well-meaning people who insist that vaccines are no longer necessary, or can be delayed, ignore the serious health problems that would certainly reoccur without routine immunizations.

 How much is known about the side effects of vaccines?

 This research shows that each of the recommended vaccines is safe and effective.
-News reports of serious, permanent damage to children receiving immunizations are, in general, greatly exaggerated.
+Reports of supposed serious, permanent damage to children receiving immunizations are, in general, greatly exaggerated or wrong.
 Of course, any medical intervention can have potential side effects, and parents should be educated about these.
 However, there is no data whatsoever to support contentions that the vaccines, or the administration schedule we use, commonly cause brain damage, SIDS, autism, learning disabilities, immune disorders, or any of the other diseases claimed by some.
-We recommend that you study the vaccine information sheets distributed by the Centers for Disease Control (CDC), and available in our office (and on the internet).
+We recommend that you study the vaccine information sheets distributed by the Centers for Disease Control (CDC), and available in our office.

 What is the research showing permanent damage to children from vaccines?